Promoting Cultural Awareness Workshop

 2020 Dreams Promoting Cultural Awareness workshop use modern, effective teaching techniques, delivered by experienced facilitators to help schools and other youth institutions across the UK to tackle these issues and others like them.

 Are you looking to improve understanding between different cultures in the classroom and playground?
-Does your diversity education provision need a boost?
+Does your diversity of education provision need a boost?
 Are you worried that prejudiced attitudes may put a ceiling on the aspirations of your students?

 A 2020 Dreams Promoting Cultural Awareness workshop introduces children and young adults to the concept of culture and the issues that arise when people attempt to live peacefully together in the presence of cultural differences.

 Get the FREE 2020 Dreams PSHE Workshops Guide.

 Although a 2020 Dreams Cultural Awareness workshop is focused on delivering positive messages of collaboration and understanding, we balance this idea with the recognition that much work still lies ahead before we can truly call ourselves an inclusive multicultural society.

 - In the 2018 Census, Asian (e.g. Pakistani, Indian and Bangladeshi) groups were the largest non-white British demographic group comprising 6.8% of the UK population.

 - 87% of UK citizens were born in the country.
 Of those born elsewhere, 9% were born in India, 8% in Poland and 6% in Pakistan.

 - Christianity is the biggest religion in the UK (59.5%) followed by Islam (4.8%).